 The council, meanwhile, privately made its own rule under which it intended to operate.
 It would not recommend pardoning Charles, no matter what.
 It didn’t intend to stand in place of the jury on deciding guilt or innocence.

 So instead, it recommended that Charles’ sentence be commuted to life in prison.
-Governor Draper agreed, though he was careful to note that he was only following the council’s recommendation.
+Governor Draper agreed, though he carefully noted that he only followed the council’s recommendation.

-For his part, Warry Charles said he was disappointed.
+For his part, Warry Charles expressed disappointment.
 He had expected a pardon.
 Still, his supporters insisted, he would fight on for a new trial and parole.